-Two months after the crash of Southern Airways Flight 242, the National Transportation Safety Board (NTSB) conducted a five-day public hearing at the Sheraton-Biltmore Hotel in Atlanta, GA.
+Two months after the crash of Southern Airways Flight 242, the National Transportation Safety Board (NTSB) conducted a five day public hearing at the Sheraton-Biltmore Hotel in Atlanta, GA.
 The witnesses included both crash survivors and investigators, engine specialists, air-traffic controllers, meteorologists, and a host of other experts directly involved with the ill-fated Flight 242.
-Their testimony highlighted the series of mistakes that led to the accident on April 4, 1977, claiming the lives of 63 people on board and nine others on the ground.
+Their testimony highlighted the series of miscues and mistakes that led to the accident on April 4, 1977, claiming the lives of 63 people on board and 9 others on the ground.

 One of the prime miscues occurred just minutes into the flight from Huntsville, AL to Atlanta, right after the plane lost both engines in a hellacious hail storm over Rome, GA.
 The captain had asked the flight controller at Hampton Air Control Center to give him a vector to Dobbins Air Force Base, which had a 10,000 foot runway and an area safety system that gave the plane a chance of making a successful forced landing.
 He was instructed to switch to a new frequency for the vector to Dobbins, but before he could switch the airplane’s electrical system failed.
 As a result, the aircraft lost all radio contact with the control tower for a period of two minutes and 26 seconds.